-In January 2015, The University of Texas Rio Grande Valley, Brownsville (UTRGVB) (Client) contracted with Raba Kistner Environmental, Inc. (RKEI) to perform an intensive cultural resources survey of approximately 2.5-acres for the proposed construction of a new Academic Educational Building on the UTRGVB Campus, Brownsville, Cameron County, Texas.
-A previous survey in 2002 investigated 0.6-acres of the southern portion of the APE reducing the current project area to 1.9-acres.
-The project is owned by the UTRGVB.
-Since the project area is currently owned by a political subdivision of the state, the project falls under the Antiquities Code of Texas as administered by the Texas Historical Commission (THC).
-The project is located near the historic site of Fort Brown (41CF96) which is designated as a National Register District.
+In June 2015, The University of Texas Rio Grande Valley, Brownsville (UTRGVB) (Client) contracted with Raba Kistner Environmental, Inc. (RKEI) to perform an intensive cultural resources survey for a temporary building pad site and a 1000-ft. road segment and accompanying parking lot to be constructed on the UTRGVB Campus, Brownsville, Cameron County, Texas.
+In addition, the asphalt pavement over an existing parking lot was to be removed.
+The project is sponsored and the right-of-way is owned by the University.
+Given these parameters, the project falls under the jurisdiction of the Antiquities Code of Texas as administered by the Texas Historical Commission (THC).
+The project is located near historic Fort Brown (41CF96), a National Register of Historic Places District.

 The purpose of the survey was to determine whether historic or prehistoric cultural resources are located within the Area of Potential Effect (APE), and if so, assess their significance and eligibility for formal designation as State Antiquities Landmarks (SALs) and for inclusion on the National Register of Historic Places (NRHP).
-The project was carried out between February 5 and 6, 2015 under Texas Antiquities Permit No. 7170.
-Dr. Steve A. Tomka served as Principal Investigator.
-Kristi Miller Nichols and Mark Luzmoor served as Co-Project Archaeologist, and they were assisted by Cyndi Dickey during the field work.
+The project was carried out on June 12, 2015 under Texas Antiquities Committee Permit No. 7307.
+Dr. Steve A. Tomka served as Principal Investigator and Mark Luzmoor was the Project Archaeologist.